jundalisay/superblist/content/en/material/solutions/global-warming.md

 <!-- But generally, cold is still much more severely felt both in North and South America, than in places under the same latitude in Europe.
 Columella affirmed that the disposition of the heavens was altered before his time, and that the air had become much milder and warmer.
 It caused many places to abound with vineyards and olive plantations. -->

-The most sustainable solution is not really green energy nor infrastructure.
+The most sustainable Supereconomic solution is not really green energy nor infrastructure.
 Rather, it is [the planting of billions of trees in each country](https://www.nationalgeographic.com/environment/article/planting-trees-helps-fight-climate-change-but-we-need-billions-more-seedlings).
 This would suck both CO2 and store excess water to prevent floods while keeping some for droughts.

 ![Tree](/photos/objects/tree.jpg)